Shared License Buffer (SLB) User Guide

 If the user specifies an application (for example, via

--app cobalt), the SLB returns the license reservations for
+-app abaqus), the SLB returns the license reservations for

 that application.
 If the user does not specify an application, the default shows